HCG Diet Phase 2: Weight Loss Phase Basics

 The daily weigh in should be done each day, at the same time in the morning.
 This should be done before anything is eaten or drank for accuracy.
 It is also suggested that a body fat scale is used, so fat loss and other factors can be measured in addition overall weight.
 This can be helpful for many reasons: to see overall weight loss down to the ounce, and so that body fat loss can be monitored.
 Particularly important is that muscle mass can be measured to avoid muscle loss.
 If this occurs, adjustments to the diet need to be made and the hCG itself may need to be replaced.

-- General Rules for Phase 2 of the Hcg Diet
+General Rules and Guidelines for Phase 2 of the Hcg Diet

 No fats – this rule is simply due to the fact that fat is very calorie dense and will deprive you of your daily calorie allowance quicker than you think.
 Some Hcg Diet protocol variations allow very small amounts of fat, but is it worth using over 100 calories of daily allowed calories for just a tablespoon of oil?
 Probably not but this is a personal choice.